 Baroque fashion trends from Italy reached Lithuania very quickly.
 The noblemen of the thriving Grand Duchy of Lithuania considered it to be a point of honour to invite architects from Italy to their dominions.
 A trendy, flamboyant and rich architectural style of the 16th–17th centuries quickly established in Lithuania and consequently Vilnius acquired the name of the Eastern European capital of Baroque, whereas the news of the impressive Vilnius baroque school, distinguished for its flamboyant temperance, spread far away.
 The followers of Vilnius school disseminated their experience across the entire territory of the Grand Duchy of Lithuania, thus buildings of Lithuanian Baroque can presently be found in Belarus, Ukraine and Poland.

+Lithuanians are not afraid of grey, as it associates not only with cloudy autumn days but also with the architectural wonders of the XX century that can be found across the country.
 Young, ambitious and bold.
 Such were Lithuanian interwar architects.
 They studied in the large cities of Europe and brought the ideas of Modernism, which spread throughout Europe after World War I, to Lithuania.
 They combined them with Lithuanian tradition and the typical lifestyle of Lithuanians and created a very distinctive school of architecture.
 The time was particularly suitable for these experiments – Kaunas became the temporary capital of Lithuania; it was full of political, cultural, economic life, and constructions rapidly changed one another.
 The spirit of interwar architecture was miraculously preserved in the then exteriors and interiors, and today surprises by modern and contemporary forms.
 The value of Kaunas Modernism is created not only by buildings, but also by stories and people.
 This is why all this today attracts not only the connoisseurs of architecture, but also everyone who wish to learn the history of the city and the country.

 If there is a forest, there is a house.
 Lithuanians have followed this rule since the old times.
 Wood was the major construction material in the land overgrown with forests – people used it to build housing, defensive barriers and houses of worship since the beginning of the state.
 The secrets of the craft of woodworker and cabinetmaker were transferred from generation to generation, whereas the masters of many families built houses themselves.
 Time, wars, fires and modern life destroyed many masterpieces of wooden architecture of Lithuania.
 Despised and called a cheap, progress hindering material during the Soviet period, today wood regains its position in architecture, creates a cosy, healthy and sustainable environment, and the most beautiful and valuable examples of the old wooden architecture and even entire villages are carefully protected.
 They can be seen in open-air museums: the Lithuanian Folk Museum in Kaišiadorys District, in Radviliškis District, Kleboniškės Rural Household Exposition, and the Museum of Rural Life of Samogitia in Telšiai.